MCUdude/MegaCoreX/README.md

 ## Reset pin
 None of the megaAVR-0 microcontrollers needs the reset line to be reprogrammed over the UPDI interface.
 This means that the reset pin can be used as a GPIO pin instead!
 There's no need for a high voltage programmer to turn that pin into a reset pin again either.
 If you have a development board you can instead use the reset button as a general-purpose button for your project.
-Note that the reset pin cannot be usd as a GPIO when using a bootloader
+Note that the reset pin cannot be usd as a GPIO when using a bootloader.

 ## Printf support